 While there’s nothing stopping you from using your home theater system for recording audio, whether it’s a song or something else, it makes sense to do this on a computer instead.
 However, there’s nothing stopping you from connecting your computer up to your home theater for that truly immersive home studio experience.

 If this is what you’re planning on doing, then it makes more sense to splash out on a condenser microphone.
 After all, this is the best way to get the clearest possible vocals, even though it does mean spending a bit more money.
-The most important thing to know about these 2 types of microphone is that they’re both connected in the same way.
+The most important thing to know about these 2 types of microphones is that they’re both connected in the same way.

 Some Final Tips